Kyle Duncan (soccer): Back to New York Red Bulls

 At the end of the 2023 MLS season, the New York Red Bulls exercised the permanent transfer option on Duncan through the 2025 MLS season.
 On July 20, 2024, Duncan scored his first goal of the season in a 3–1 victory over FC Cincinnati.
+On November 26, 2025, the team announced that they had declined his contract option.

+Minnesota United

+On February 13, 2026, Minnesota United FC announced the signing of Duncan on a free transfer.
+The deal would be through the 2026 season with a club option through June 2027.
+Already Duncan has seemed to integrate well into the club, with his first goal coming against San Diego in a 2-1 victory for the Loons.

 International career

+United States

 Duncan has represented the United States at the under-18, under-20, and senior levels.
 Duncan made his senior national team debut on December 9, 2020, being substituted for Julián Araujo in the 74th minute of a 6–0 friendly victory versus El Salvador.

+Jamaica

 On August 29, 2025, Duncan received a call-up from the Jamaica national team for a World Cup qualifier versus Bermuda.

 Personal life

 He is a cousin of fellow professional soccer player Timothy Weah.